adihora7/gspa_coctails/README.md

 # Setup

 #If you want to run the Code Locally:
-- Clone the repository: `git clone https://github.com/adihora7/Pourly_Cocktails.git` `cd Cocktails`
+- Clone the repository: `git clone https://github.com/adihora7/Pourly_Cocktails.git` then, `cd Cocktails`
 - Install dependencies:
 `npm install`